flyingwolfz/CCNN-CGH/README.md

 Run corresponding python files.
 CCNN uses 4init, mini CCNN uses 2init.

+CCNN-CGH V1.5 is a reorganized version, and some issues are fixed.

 ## 3.Comparision with other networks

 - Comparision with HoloNet